 Executive Producer and Screenwriter (Phoenix, Ariz.)

-Sarah has worked as a screenwriter, a script editor, and a freelance journalist.
-Additionally, she and her husband, Chris, helped found Project 1.27 in 2004, a nonprofit that recruits, trains, and supports families in churches to become foster and adoptive parents.
+Sarah has worked as a screenwriter, a script writer/editor, actress, and a freelance journalist.
+She helped found Project 1.27, a nonprofit that recruits, trains, and supports foster and adoptive parents.
 Today, Project 1.27 operates in 13 states and serves 3,500 children annually.

 Sarah is also a 7x adoptive parent, with children from international orphanages and U.S. foster care.
 She extensively researched Izidor’s story, interviewing Izidor, his family, his orphanage friends, several Americans and Romanians involved in his rescue, and former orphanage workers.